snakster/cpp.react/README.md

 make
 ```

-For more details, see [Build instructions](https://github.com/schlangster/cpp.react/wiki/Build-instructions).
+For more details, refer to the [Build instructions](https://github.com/schlangster/cpp.react/wiki/Build-instructions).

 ### Dependencies